Hot Chocolate

 "Is this the same as hot cocoa?"

 Not exactly.
-Hot cocoa usually refers to powdered mixes, while café hot chocolate is often made with real chocolate or a richer chocolate base for a fuller texture.
+Hot cocoa usually refers to powdered mixes, while café hot chocolate is often made with real chocolate or a richer base for a fuller texture.

 "Does it have coffee in it?"